tdingsun/tdingsun.github.io/worlding/md/exercises.md

 4. Arrange your next poster based on sacred geometries, either pulled from historical references or created by you.

 5. Create your own magic system, as if you were a sci-fi or fantasy writer, but then represent it all visually.
-There are writing worksheets available online to help you get started: https://www.eadeverell.com/magic-system/ for example. https://www.eadeverell.com/wp-content/uploads/technology.pdf
+There are writing worksheets available online to help you [get](https://www.eadeverell.com/magic-system/) [started](https://www.eadeverell.com/wp-content/uploads/technology.pdf).

 6. Make a list of your favorite words or phrases, and then map/graph out how all of those words relate to each other.
 Make oppositions and alliances.
 Experiment with how these words would map onto other, existing structures.
 (Ex: which words are phlegmatic, which are choleric, melancholic, and sanguine?
 Or, which words would you associate with each tarot card in the major arcana?
 Or, map the words onto a chart that classifies fragrances: which words smell floral to you? which smell woody? which are musky?
 Or, which words are birds? which are reptiles? which are mammals? which are bugs? which are mushrooms?)